 Vaught-Hemingway Stadium/Hollingsworth Field

-The stadium increased its capacity to 60,580 in 2002 with the bowling in of the south end zone, making it the largest facility in the state.
+The stadium increased its capacity to 60,580 in 2002 with the bowling in of the south end zone.

-With the additional seating, the Rebels have set record-breaking attendance figures over the last nine years, drawing all 10 of the largest crowds in school history.
-The momentous Ole Miss-Alabama encounter last year attracted a crowd of 62,657, the largest ever to watch a football game on campus in Mississippi.
+With the additional seating, the Rebels have set record-breaking attendance figures over the last 13 years, drawing all 10 of the largest crowds in school history.
+The momentous Ole Miss-Alabama encounter in 2009 attracted a crowd of 62,657, the second largest ever to watch a football game on campus in Mississippi.
 The Rebels' matchup with LSU in 2003 gathered 62,552 fans, and the 2004 Tennessee game drew 62,028.